arangodb/arangodb/Documentation/Books/HTTP/Views/README.md

 use to identify and access it.
 View can be renamed.
 This will change the view name, but not the view identifier.
 Views have a type that is specified by the user when the view is created.
-There is currently single type: iresearch.
+The available types are: iresearch.

 #### IResearch View